HowestX/howestx-docs/final.md

 Change 'user' and 'pass' to your own credentials.
 Token is to remain empty.
 Then run the following commands

-    source /edx/app/edxapp/edxapp_env
+    $ source /edx/app/edxapp/edxapp_env
-    cd /edx/app/edxapp/edx-platform
+    $ cd /edx/app/edxapp/edx-platform

 Now we must make sure that the languages we wish to support are marked as active in `conf/locale/config.yaml`.
 Open that file and uncomment any language you wish to support.

-    nano conf/locale/config.yaml
+    $ nano conf/locale/config.yaml

 Any new languages have to be pulled in using the following command

-    tx pull -l <lang_code>
+    $ tx pull -l <lang_code>

 Run the following command to make sure the changes take effect

-    paver i18n_fastgenerate
+    $ paver i18n_fastgenerate

 Restart the lms and cms

-    sudo /edx/bin/supervisorctl restart edxapp:
+    $ sudo /edx/bin/supervisorctl restart edxapp:

 Now go to the language settings on your Django admin panel, you can find these at `<your_website>/admin/dark_lang`.
-For example `http://www.howestx.be/admin/dark_lang`
+For example:  `http://www.howestx.be/admin/dark_lang`.

 There you must add a configuration, this configuration contains what languages users can select.
-Note that everything must be typed in lowercase, '_' becomes '-' and everything is comma seperated.
+Note that everything must be typed in lowercase, that '_' becomes '-', and everything should be comma seperated.
+For example:
-For example

     en,nl-nl,fr,ar,es-419

 Save this configuration.
 Now edX will be displayed in the user's preferred language.
+Users can select this from their user account setting.

+##### Setting the default language for the platform

-If you would want to change the default language of the entire platform, you must edit the `EDXAPP_LANGUAGE_CODE` in `/edx/etc/server-vars.yml`.
+If you would want to change the default language of the entire platform, you must edit the `EDXAPP_LANGUAGE_CODE` in `/edx/app/edx_ansible/server-vars.yml`.

 ## Usability